Furuichi Kofun Group

 Nakatsuyama Kofun which was drawn in 3DCG.This is the second largest in the group.

 Oka Misanzai Kofun which was drawn in 3DCG.This is the third largest in the group.

-Furuichi kofungun (古市古墳群) is a group of Kofun period burial mounds located in the cities of Fujiidera and Habikino, Osaka Prefecture, Japan.
+Furuichi Kofun Group (古市古墳群, Furuichi Kofun-gun) is a group of Kofun period burial mounds located in the cities of Fujiidera and Habikino, Osaka Prefecture, Japan.
 Twelve of the tumuli in this group were individually designated a National Historic Site of Japan in 1956, with an additional 14 collectively added to the designation in 2001, and the area under protection expanded in 2018.

 Overview

-The Furuichi Kofun Cluster extends over an area of 2.5 kilometers north-to-south by four kilometers east-to-west, covering plateaus and hill with an average elevation of 24 meters above sea level.
+The Furuichi Kofun Group extends over an area of 2.5 kilometers north-to-south by four kilometers east-to-west, covering plateaus and hill with an average elevation of 24 meters above sea level.
 These tumuli were built between the late 4th and the mid-sixth century AD.
 Twenty-seven, including many of the larger tumuli, are under the control of the Imperial Household Agency and are classified as "imperial tombs", for which archaeological excavation has been prohibited.

-In 2010 the Furuichi kofungun cluster of tumuli, along with those of Mozu kofungun, were proposed for inscription on the UNESCO World Heritage List.
+In 2010 the Furuichi Kofun Group of tumuli, along with those of Mozu Kofun Group, were proposed for inscription on the UNESCO World Heritage List.
 On 6 July 2019, Mozu-Furuichi Kofun Group was inscribed as a UNESCO World Heritage Site under Criteria: (iii), (iv).